APPLE KEYBOARD TESTER

 Apple Keyboard Tester – Test Your Mac Keyboard Keys Online

 Test every key on your Apple keyboard instantly with FlickTool’s free online Apple Keyboard Tester.
-Press any key and watch it light up on the on-screen Mac keyboard layout in real time — including F1 through F20, Command, Option, Fn, numpad with Clear and Equals keys, navigation keys, and arrow keys.
-No download, no installation, works in any browser on any device.
+Press any key and watch it light up on the on-screen Mac keyboard layout in real time, covering F1 through F20, Command, Option, Fn, numpad with Apple-specific Clear and Equals keys, the full multimedia strip, navigation keys, and arrow keys.
+Now with a built-in Trackpad Tester, heatmap mode, exportable diagnostic reports, live session stats, and a real-time inline key log.
+No download, no installation, no account needed — works in any browser on any device.

 Why Test Your Apple Keyboard?